-Roger began his career at Deloitte, Haskins & Sells, ultimately, becoming a

-    partner at the successor firm, Deloitte & Touche, where he spent 10 years

-    serving audit clients, ranging from small, closely-held businesses to large,

-    publicly-traded companies.
-He also served as a Firm Designated Specialist for

-    Commercial Banking.
-In addition, Roger spent approximately five years working in

-    Deloitte’s Office of General Counsel, assisting lawyers with defending claims

-    against the firm.
-He later specialized in forensic accounting and litigation

-    consulting in Deloitte’s Dispute Consulting practice in New York.
+Roger began his career at Deloitte, Haskins & Sells, ultimately, becoming a partner at the successor firm, Deloitte & Touche, where he spent 10 years serving audit clients, ranging from small, closely-held businesses to large, publicly-traded companies.
+He also served as a Firm Designated Specialist for Commercial Banking.
+In addition, Roger spent approximately five years working in Deloitte’s Office of General Counsel, assisting lawyers with defending claims against the firm.
+He later specialized in forensic accounting and litigation consulting in Deloitte’s Dispute Consulting practice in New York.

-    Roger is a Certified Public Accountant, Certified in Financial Forensics and

-    Accredited in Business Valuation.
+Roger is a Certified Public Accountant (licensed in the states of Indiana and New York), Certified in Financial Forensics and Accredited in Business Valuation.

 Turn to Roger

 Q: Can you give an example of StoneTurn’s lean and efficient approach?

 It is difficult to cite just one example because all of our engagements are managed in a lean and efficient manner.
 When starting on a new assignment, the StoneTurn team’s first thought is often, “How can we streamline this matter?”
 We recently worked on an engagement that involved sorting through general ledger entries over a period of several years.
 It was literally thousands, if not tens of thousands, of lines of data.
 We drew upon the skills of our data analytics experts and, with the use of search terms and conditions, identified relevant transactions for follow-up in a matter of hours.

 Q: StoneTurn is known for being collaborative.
 Describe for us how the firm is able to work so seamlessly with clients and as colleagues.